 Here's another functional option.
 Console tables tend to be beautiful, but pointless, pieces of furniture for dumping handbags and post on.
 So, if you're going to get one, make it work a bit harder.
 This one doubles up as a desk.
 With a pull-out work surface it has plenty of room inside for a laptop and paperwork.

 Alternatively, hunt out a piece of history from ebay, charity shops, car boot sales or auction houses.
 Check out my piece on how to find a second-hand treasure here.
-One of my favourite craft companies right now is Out of the Dark, they take up-cycling to a new level, check out the little bureau they transformed here.
-This has been sold, but there is always another one-off gem where that came from.

 Whilst this Tessera desk shelving unit is perfect for a child's room, but would work well in a hallway too.

 If you found this piece useful , you might also like the feature on extending tables, here

 Is it an ultra-cool dolls' house or is it a coffee table?
 Well, actually it's both.
 A dolls house is one of those bulky, often expensive, toys that take up floor space and have limited play life.
 Amy Whitworth designed the QUBIS Haus to have a dual purpose as a coffee table and a dolls house.
 The ingenuity of the concept combined with the sophisticated architectural quality of the design is what makes it a brilliantly big idea for a tiny space.

 With its slots for removable walls and various additional room sets, budding architects can spend hours putting together their individual schemes and then helping the little dolls move in to their new house.